aeife/blog/_posts/2016-01-30-unit-test-code-that-uses-css-modules.md

 mocha --compilers js:./tests/customCompiler.js

 ## Let Webpack handle it
-If you are managing your tests via Webpack (e.g. with *mocha-loader*[^ mocha-loader]), there is a way to fix it in Webpack itself.
-For this you need the *null-loader*[^ null-loader] and the following definition in your Webpack config:
+If you are managing your tests via Webpack (e.g. with *mocha-loader*[^mocha-loader]), there is a way to fix it in Webpack itself.
+For this you need the *null-loader*[^null-loader] and the following definition in your Webpack config:

 ```js
 {